 Inform Your Insurance Provider

-As soon as you can inform your insurance provider of the collision.
-Get the ball rolling on the claim so that the insurance company is aware that a claim will be coming soon.
-This way they can’t say they were blindsided.
+As soon as you can, inform your insurance provider of the collision.
+Get the ball rolling on the claim so that the insurance company knows that a claim will be coming soon.
+This way, they can’t say they were blindsided.
 You can’t expect swift claims if you delay informing the provider.